leanflutter/awesome-flutter-desktop/README.md

 - [device_info_plus](https://github.com/fluttercommunity/plus_plugins) - Flutter plugin providing detailed information about the device (make, model, etc.), and Android or iOS version the app is running on.
 - [fluent_ui](https://github.com/bdlukaa/fluent_ui) - Implements Windows UI in Flutter.
 Based on the official documentation ([Live Preview](https://bdlukaa.github.io/fluent_ui/))
 - [flutter95](https://github.com/miquelbeltran/flutter95) - Windows95 UI components for Flutter apps.
 Bring back the nostalgic look and feel of old operating systems with this set of UI components ready to use.
-- [flutter_acrylic](https://github.com/alexmercerind/flutter_acrylic) - Window acrylic, mica & transparency effects for Flutter on Windows & Linux.
+- [flutter_acrylic](https://github.com/alexmercerind/flutter_acrylic) - Window acrylic, mica & transparency effects for Flutter on Windows, macOS & Linux.
 - [flutter_js](https://github.com/abner/flutter_js) - A Javascript engine to use with flutter.
 It uses Quickjs on Android and JavascriptCore on IOS
 - [flutter_media_metadata](https://github.com/harmonoid/flutter_media_metadata) - A Flutter plugin to read metadata of media files.
 - [flutter_platform_alert](https://github.com/zonble/flutter_platform_alert) - A plugin helps to call native API to play alert sound and show alert dialogs.
 For example, it bridges MessageBox and TaskDialogIndirect on Windows.